-The Statement of Fiduciary Net Position presents the Plan's assets and liabilities, as well as, the net position restricted for pensions at June 30, 2017.
-The assets comprise receivables, mainly from member contributions, and investments while liabilities comprise payables (mainly management fees and administrative expenses).
+The Statement of Fiduciary Net Position presents the Plan's assets and liabilities, as well as, the net position restricted for pensions at June 30, 2018.
+The assets comprise cash and cash equivalents, receivables, mainly from investments sold and fair value of investments while liabilities comprise payables (mainly management fees and administrative expenses).

-The Statement of Changes in Fiduciary Net Position, presents information showing how the Plan's net position changed during the year.
+The Statement of Changes in Fiduciary Net Position presents information showing how the Plan's net position changed during the year.
 Plan members' contributions are recognized in the period in which the contributions are due.
 Employer contributions are recognized when a formal commitment has been made by the City of Baltimore to provide the contributions.
 All investment gains and losses are shown at trade date.
 Both realized and unrealized gains and losses are shown on the investments.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the Plan.